sean-lamont/bait/README.md

 - `exp_config.directory: {base_dir}` where `base_dir` is the root of the directory created from the resuming run.
 By default, this is in the format:
     `experiments/runs/${.experiment}/${.name}_${%Y_%m_%d}/${%H_%M_%S}`

+# End to End training

+A central feature of BAIT is the abstraction over core components utilised across many ITP automation methods.
+Implementing this functionality are the following modules as part of the end_to_end experiment:
+- `proof_node`
+- `search_models`
+- `search_result`
+- `tac_models`

+The `end_to_end_experiment` module links these together.
+A configuration file specifying the tactic model, search model, environment, how to process traces for model training, and what modules to call for training.

+## proof_node
+Implements the Proof Search Tree datastructure.

+## search_models
+Implements abstract and concrete search models.

+## tac_models
+Implements abstract and concrete tactic selection models

+## search_result
+Class which contains a SearchResult object, which includes all relevant information from a proof search

+## visualise_trace
+Allows for an interactive visualisation of the proof search.
+Requires separate implementations for each new search

+## Tactic/Search models with Lightning
+Both tactic and search models are lightning modules.

+They should each have an associated DataModule.
+This should define how to process proof traces before training.
+For example, goal_model takes all proven nodes as a 1, and all unproven goals over a visit count as 0.
+DPO ranks edges based on errors, and generator just takes a seq2seq loss over proven goals.

+Tactic models need to implement a get_tactic method which maps a string to a tactic.
+Aside from this, the models have no restrictions.
+Current models include HOList Tactic Generator, generative models with Seq2Seq training, DPO and ILQL training, Goal models with varying objectives etc. Once these are implemented, they can be added to tac_models or search_models respectively.

+# Environments

+## holist_env
+Wrapper over HOList.
+Modified to include pretty printed expressions.
+Modified proof logging to include pretty printed expressions, replicating original HOList dataset over core and complex now with PP. todo extend this to arbitrary github repos like LeanDojo, and test on flyspeck to reconstruct full HOList benchmark

+## leandojo
+Wrapper over the standard LeadDojo environment.
+Unlike ReProver, this separates subgoals which has several advantages...